-The minimum wage in Connecticut is currently $8.25 an hour, or the federal rate (currently $7.25 an hour) plus .5%, whichever is higher.
+The minimum wage in Connecticut is currently $8.70 an hour; for 2015, the minimum wage will increase to $9.
 Because the federal minimum wage is higher (currently $7.25), the Connecticut minimum wage applies only to employees who aren’t covered by the federal law.
 Federal law and the laws of some states allow employers to pay tipped employees a lower minimum wage, as long as they earn enough in tips to make up the difference.
-In Connecticut, employers can pay tipped employees an hourly wage of $5.69 in hotel and restaurant industries, $7.34for bartenders, and $7.90 for others, as long as the employee’s tips bring the total hourly wage up to the state minimum wage.
+In Connecticut, employers can pay tipped employees an hourly wage of $5.69 in hotel and restaurant industries and $7.34 for bartenders, as long as the employee’s tips bring the total hourly wage up to the state minimum wage.
 All other tipped employees may be paid 35 cents less than the full state minimum wage.

-In Connecticut, eligible employees must receive overtime if they work more than 40 hours per week and premium pay on weekends, holidays, or sixth or seventh consecutive day of work.
+In Connecticut, eligible employees must receive overtime if they work more than 40 hours per week. they are also entitled to an overtime premium for hours worked on a seventh consecutive day.
 Not every type of job is eligible for overtime, however.

 Employees in Connecticut are entitled to a meal break of 30 minutes, unpaid, after the first two hours of work and before the last two hours for those who work seven-and-a-half or more consecutive hours.
 Employees who already receive at least 30 minutes of paid breaks during the workday are not entitled to an additional unpaid meal break.
 Federal law requires employers to pay for shorter employee breaks during the day (20 minutes or less).
 Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Connecticut, these rights include: